Alemu2502/reactjs-portfolio/README.md

 To maintain a clean and manageable CI/CD history, i implement a periodic clean-up process.
 This process involves:
 #### 1. Scheduled Clean-Up:
- Every moth, old workflows that have been resolved and documented are deleted.
+ Every month, old workflows that have been resolved and documented are deleted.
 This helps keep the workflow history clean and efficient.
  #### 2. Automated Clean-Up:
  I use a GitHub Actions workflow to automate the clean-up process.
-The workflow runs every moth and deletes old workflows.
+The workflow runs every month and deletes old workflows.
 The clean-up workflow found [here](.github/workflows/cleanup.yml).
  #### 3. Archiving:
  Significant issues and their resolutions are documented and archived before deletion.
 By following these best practices, we ensure that our CI/CD pipeline remains efficient and clutter-free.
 If you have any suggestions or improvements, feel free to open a pull request or contact me.